canonical/pebble/README.md

 * `custom`: a custom client notice reported via `pebble notify`.
 The key and any data is provided by the user.
 The key must be in the format `example.com/path` to ensure well-namespaced notice keys.

 <!-- TODO: * `warning`: Pebble warnings are implemented in terms of notices.
 The key for this type of notice is the human-readable warning message.

-See comment at the top of internals/overlord/state/warning.go for more info.
 -->

 To record `custom` notices, use `pebble notify` -- the notice user ID will be set to the client's user ID: